thelinkin3000/SonicLair/README.md

 - If you'd like to use the Android version, you can download the APK (self signed) from here, built by Github Actions from this very source code.
 No Google Play Store as of yet.

 ## Roadmap
-- Jukebox Mode (run an instance of Soniclair in an Android TV or TV Browser, or any browser hooked up to a nice screen and good speakers, and control it from another instance)
 - Chromecast support

 ## Projects leveraged here